 The holiday season is one of the sweetest, if not the sweetest, time of the year for eCommerce businesses.
 And it is almost here.
 A lot of your competitors are already on the move, heavily preparing.

-With all of the excitement, a lot of business owners commit mistakes which can hinder you from realizing the maximum potential that the holidays can bring.
-The following are some of the most dangerous eCommerce marketing mistakes, and what you need to do to avoid them:
+With all the excitement in the air, a lot of business owners commit mistakes which can keep them from utilizing the maximum potential that the holidays bring.
+The following are some of the most dangerous eCommerce marketing mistakes.
+We have also compiled of what you need to do to avoid them:

 1. Recycling your old holiday campaign over and over again

 The first one is a classic: you have a favorite campaign for the holidays so you choose to do it again, especially on account that it worked before so it might work again this time.
 While that may work, say, for a second time, you should definitely avoid making it a staple.

 You are given enough time to think of unique holiday campaigns each year so that you may continue to impress your target audience.
 If you only recycle last year’s holiday campaign, and then do it again in the next, then you are limiting the potential that you may attain from the season.

 You have a whole year to prepare for the next holiday – make sure that you craft unique and creative campaigns that are bound to win the hearts of your audience.
 Capitalize on what is hot this year.